 * Bags.
 If someone buys stuff from you, it's nice to be able to offer them a bag to carry it in.
 A lot of first time vendors forget them.
 I have a cloth tube that I stuff with my plastic shopping grocery bags when I come home from the store.
 I've noticed that customers at school-based craft fairs don't seem to mind re-using bags.
 However, if you go on to do more fairs, you may want to consider investing in some nicer packaging (gift boxes or bags) - especially if you sell valuable items or go to higher-end fairs.

-Even the table is up on risers in this booth to bring items
+Successful booths incorporate height into their display.
+Even the table is up on risers in this booth to bring items to a more comfortable height for the customer. |

 For me, display materials also includes a binder with photos of previous work as an idea guide, a binder of available designs, and stitched samples of a selection of font types and thread colors.
 I don't take samples of every font and color that I have available - that would be overwhelming for both me and my customers.
 I also keep a price list handy so I can provide custom quotes if needed.
 I display most items on two folding tables that I bought at Costco (they fold up and have handles, so that I can fit them in the trunk of a standard car).
 However, it requires some creativity to display items at different heights.